GSA-TTS/10x-website/investments/04-digital-security.md

 ### DevOps for privacy offices (SORN DASH)

 Privacy officers at federal agencies ensure that personal data is managed carefully and in accordance with agency policies.
 10x investigated and built a solution to better equip the privacy officers so they can do a better job of protecting personally identifiable information (PII).
-See the <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://all-sorns.app.cloud.gov/">SORN Dashboard</a>.
+See the <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://18f.gsa.gov/2020/12/15/a-dashboard-for-privacy-offices/">A  dashboard for privacy officers</a>.

 ### Digital Privacy Protection